han-yaeger/yaeger-tutorial/docs/interaction.md

 Yaeger with the commandline argument `--showBB`, which makes all bounding boxes visible.

-> You might have noticed that because Yaeger uses the Bounding Box to check for collisions,
+> You might have noticed that because Yaeger uses the Bounding Box to check for
-> the collision detection is not as accurate as you might like it to be.
-This can be solved by using the notion of a hit box,
+> collisions, the collision detection is not as accurate as you might like it to
+> be.
+This can be solved by using the notion of a hit box, a shape that defines
-> a shape that defines the area that is being checked during a collision detection cycle.
+> the area that is being checked during a collision detection cycle.
 >
-> Hit Boxes can be used in Yaeger, through the use of a `CompositeEntity`, an Entity that consists of other Entities.
-> An implementation of this can be found in the [Yaeger Showcase](https://github.com/han-yaeger/yaeger-showcase) on
-> the *Composing* Scene.
-On that Scene we again find Hanny and the Swordfish, but both are constructed through the use
-> of a `CompositeEntity`.
-The Swordfish consists of a `SpriteEntity` and a `RectangleEntity` that is invisible and
-> placed on top of the Swordfish's sword.
-Since that rectangle implements the interface `Collider`, the collision between
-> Hanny and the sword is the collision that is detected.
+> We will first finish implementing what happens after a collision.
+In the next
+> chapter we will rework the Swordfish to a version where only the sword causes
->
+> a collision.

 ## Let Hanny respawn after a collision with the SwordFish